osmandapp/docs/content/osmand/personal/favorites.md

 ### Search (Android)

-The first is search function, where user can search needed Favorites from all Favorites list.
+Searching function opens a points list of Favorites sorted by distance from map center on the device screen.

 ![Searching menu Favorite android](/assets/images/personal/searching_favorites_menu_android.png)

-Click to 'Magnifier' buttons opens seaching menu for Favorites, where user can start to find needed points.
+Click to 'Magnifier' buttons opens seaching menu for Favorites, where user can start to find needed points from Favorites.
+Clicking to a chosen point opens [Context menu](/osmand/map/map-context-menu#select-an-object-short-tap) of this point.

 ![Searching menu Favorite android](/assets/images/personal/searching_favorites_menu_2_android.png)

 ### Actions